 Another thing you'll need to check is the dimensions of your tent bedroom.
-Not just the width and length, but also the height of the sloping area at the back of the bedroom.
+Not just the width and length but also the height of the sloping area at the back of the bedroom.
 Many tents are designed expecting people to be sleeping on air beds or SIMs.
-As soon as you raise up higher, you may find that sloping area now hits your camp bed.
+As you are higher off the ground, you may find that the sloping area now hits your camp bed.

 Air Beds and SIMs lay on the ground.
 The ground is cold (especially in Spring).
-Your Air Bed (or SIM) will loose a lot of heat through the ground, making the air cold inside the bed, which in turn, makes you cold.
+Your Air Bed (or SIM) will lose a lot of heat through the ground, making the air cold inside the bed, making you cold.

-One of the biggest reason for getting cold in the night is the lack of 'ground insulation'.
+One of the biggest reasons for getting cold at night is the lack of 'ground insulation'.

 There are all sorts of things you can put underneath: fleecy blankets or throws, picnic rugs, and even some old foam roll mats if you still have any 😉

-I have also put some foam packing material underneath our youngest's bed, in addition to a large fleecy blanket.
+I have also put some foam packing material underneath our youngest's bed and a large fleecy blanket.

 This simple measure has a big effect on keeping warm.
-If you can, put another layer on top of the air bed too.
+If you can, put another layer on the top side of the air bed too.

-And whilst your thinking about making your tent warmer, you may want to get a tent carpet.
-It's just a shame that most tent carpets don't cover the bedroom area as well.
+And while you're thinking about making your tent warmer, you may want to get a tent carpet.
+It's a shame that most tent carpets also don't cover the bedroom area.

 Once the insulation underneath is done, then consider insulating on top.
-If it’s going to be a cold night, you want to make the beds as well insulated as possible.
+If it is a cold night, you want to insulate the beds.

-On a couple of recent camps it went down to a mild frost at night.
-We even put our coats over the sleeping bags, which helped a lot.
+It went down to a mild frost at night in several recent camps.
+We even put our coats over the sleeping bags, which greatly helped.

-Some argue that the best setup in a tent is therefore a camp bed, with an air mattress on top, and a blanket on top of that.
+Some argue that the best set-up in a tent is a camp bed, with an air mattress on top and a blanket on top.

-With an air bed you are kept away from the cold ground, and therefore don't get as cold.
+With a camp bed, you are kept from the cold ground and therefore don't get as cold.

-However, there is one very important factor in which way you lay: you want your head slightly upward rather than downwards, where your blood will rush to your head.
+However, one very important factor is how you lay: you want your head slightly upward rather than downwards, where your blood will rush to your head.

-Sounds obvious, doesn’t it?
+Sounds obvious.
 But it can easily be overlooked when you're pitching your tent.

 Even the flattest of campsites will have a slight slope to them....and we've found that some of the best family campsites do not have bowling green flat pitches.

-So, after pitching, before you setup the beds, just take a moment to lay in the bedrooms and find which way is up.
+So, after pitching, before you set up the beds, take a moment to lie in the bedrooms and find which way is up.
 That's where your head should go.

-BTW, you may find that sometimes, 'up' may be different from bedroom to bedroom if your pitch has a number of different slopes.
+BTW, you may find that sometimes, 'up' may differ from bedroom to bedroom if your pitch has several different slopes.